A Playful Way To Teach Kids To Control Their Anger

 "That practice is essentially helping to rewire your brain to be able to make a different emotion [besides anger] much more easily," she says.

-This emotional practice may be even more important for children, says psychologist Laura Markham, because kids' brains are still developing the circuitry needed for self-control.
+This emotional practice may be even more important for children, says psychologist Markham, because kids' brains are still developing the circuitry needed for self-control.

 "Children have all kinds of big emotions," she says.
 "They don't have much prefrontal cortex yet.
 So what we do in responding to our child's emotions shapes their brain."